valeIT/valeIT.github.io/_posts/2015-11-03-custom-solid-background-for-uinavigationbar.markdown

 author: Valentino Urbano
 ---

-For the latest version of [Minimal Counter][0] I wanted to have a solid background across the app.
+For the latest version of [Minimal Counter][0] I wanted to have a solid background in the app.

 I'm using of course `UIAppearance()`.
 If you simply set a background color it'll get filtered by iOS automatically and will look nothing like the actual color you used so I just created a 1px1p image of the color that I wanted and set it: